Two Blues lose no admirers

 A goal in the dying seconds of the third quarter gave Preston a 21 point lead.

-But when Partridge goaled from a courageous mark in the first five minutes of the last quarter and upset loomed.
+But when Partridge goaled from a courageous mark in the first five minutes of the last quarter an upset loomed.

 A Preston goal thanks to a 50m penalty from an ill-timed Ethan Plaza spoil halted momentum before Partridge goaled again.